John Hopoate: 2003 breach of contract

-2004-5 abuse of sideline officials
+2004–2005 abuse of sideline officials

 During the 2004 club season, Hopoate become involved in more controversy.
-While leaving the field at the conclusion of a match Hopoate started a heated argument with a touch judge in which he verbally abused the official.
+While leaving the field at the conclusion of a match, Hopoate started a heated argument with a touch judge in which he verbally abused the official.
 Hopoate was given a lengthy suspension by the NRL.

-In the round one clash with the New Zealand Warriors, Hopoate verbally abused a 14-year-old rugby league ball boy who had placed the ball on the sideline of the field rather than throwing it infield to the Manly player.
+In the Round 1 clash with the New Zealand Warriors, Hopoate verbally abused a 14-year-old rugby league ball boy who had placed the ball on the sideline of the field rather than throwing it infield to the Manly player.
 The NRL review found that the ball boy had acted within the guidelines and Hopoate was in the wrong for his verbal assault.
-Hopoate apologised to the young boy claiming that "he was not aware of the proper interpretation of the rule" and was in the wrong.
+Hopoate apologised to the young boy, claiming that he "was not aware of the proper interpretation of the rule" and was in the wrong.

 2005 elbow to head incident

 On 19 March 2005, Hopoate was again in trouble with the NRL, this time in a match against the Cronulla-Sutherland Sharks.
-During the 30th minute of the game he made a charge at Cronulla forward Keith Galloway with his elbow in a cocked position jumping and striking Galloway in the head immediately knocking him unconscious, leaving him on the field with a laceration to and bleeding from his ear.
+During the 30th minute of the game he made a charge at Cronulla forward Keith Galloway with his elbow in a cocked position jumping and striking Galloway in the head immediately knocking him unconscious, leaving him with a laceration to and bleeding from his ear.
 After immediate review from the third official Hopoate was sent from the field for the remainder of the match while Galloway was stretchered from the field in a neck brace and took no further part in the game.

 The NRL match review committee referred Hopoate's conduct to the NRL Judiciary.
 At the judiciary hearing on 22 March, Hopoate's lawyer and coach attempted to argue that he was doing nothing more than "trying to go for a shoulder charge" and that his raised arm was just an attempt to protect his ribs.
-His contrition carried little weight with the panel and ultimately his defence failed to convince anyone that he had done nothing wrong and he was given a seventeen-game suspension.
-With his season over, the Manly club, that had stood by him through many of his career indiscretions, decided they had no other choice than to terminate his contract with immediate effect on 23 March 2005.
+His contrition carried little weight with the panel and ultimately his defence failed to convince them that he had done nothing wrong and he was given a 17-game suspension.
+With his season over, the Manly club, that had stood by him through many of his career indiscretions, decided to terminate his contract with immediate effect on 23 March 2005.